anjalimbhatt/culturalcarriers-ABM/README.md

-# orgculture-ABM
+# culturalcarriers-ABM
-Agent-based models examining organizational culture
+Agent-based models examining employees as carriers of organizational culture